AUC Celebrates Nearly 400 Graduates at 2019 Commencement

 The Class of 2019 joins a growing alumni network of 7,000+ physicians worldwide.
 Dr. Hovig Artinian, a 2010 graduate and member of the Alumni Association Board, took to the stage to officially welcome graduates into the Alumni Association.

 “You join a proud alumni group,” he said.
-A group of doctors that doesn’t give up.
+A group of doctors that don’t give up.
 A group of doctors that always finds a way to do the right thing and help their patients find the best path forward.
 Remember that being an AUC doctor is a privilege for you and a blessing for your patients.”

 Graduates will now head to 40 U.S. states and Canada to begin their residency training.
 This year, 90 percent of first-time eligible graduates secured a residency position—one of the strongest residency attainment rates in AUC’s history.
 They will enter 18 different specialties with the majority filling critically needed primary care positions in Internal Medicine, Family Medicine, and Pediatrics.